aniasobo/dev-pills/react/hooks.md

 * takes one argument: initial state
 * state doesn't have to be an object
 * can be used more than once within a component, but the calls are made in the same order on every render
+* the update state function can accept a function.
+This function receives the previous state value, and returns an updated value

 ## `useEffect()`

 * lets you perform the side effects from a function component (ones that can't be done during rendering)
 * serves the same purpose as `componentDidMount()` and `componentDidUpdate()` and `componentWillUnmount()`
-* tells react to run the side-effect function after updating the DOM
+* tells react to run the side-effect function after updating the DOM, so after every re-render
 * effects have access to the props and state of the component
 * option to tell effects how to clean up post-render
 * can be used for multiple effects within the component
+* takes a function as an argument
-* pass an empty array in as second argument to stop the effect getting called again on component update
+* pass an empty array in as second argument to stop the effect getting called again on component update - runs only once
 * non-empty array: contains variables to watch, becasue the hook depends on them; the hook will run again if one of those changes (for example, `[query]` when you're using an input for a search query that gets called - see link below)
 * [fetch data inside useEffect()](https://www.robinwieruch.de/react-hooks-fetch-data)

 ## `useContext()`

 * lets you subscribe to React context without introducing nesting or passing down props
-* context seems to have to be set with `React.setContext()` and then imported?
+* the context still needs to be created by `React.createContext` and provided by a context `Provider` component
+* accepts as argument the context itself created by `React.createContext`
+* returns the current context value for that context
 * [intro for how to use](https://react.christmas/2019/7)

 ## `useReducer()`

 * lets you manage local state of complex components with a reducer
+* an alternative to `useState()`
 * a reducer is a pure function that takes a state and returns a new state:

 ```